Inside: A round-up of Christmas countdown calendars.

 So I started searching online for alternatives.

-I have to tell you!!! there are TONS of advent calendar ideas out there but not many that kids can actually make.
+I have to tell you there are TONS of advent calendar ideas out there but not many that kids can actually make.

 1. Paper Chain Countdown